 Help with Case Study Interview Preparation

 Thanks for turning to My Consulting Offer for advice on case study interview prep.
-My Consulting Offer has placed almost 90% of the people we’ve worked with to get a job in management consulting.
+My Consulting Offer has helped almost 90% of the people we’ve worked with to get a job in management consulting.

 We’ve helped people who are just beginning the case interview process to people who only had less than 1 week to prepare including undergrads, MBAs, PhDs, and working professionals.

 We want you to be successful in your consulting interviews too.